Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Related Work

 \subsection{Deep Learning-based SR}

-Recently, the performance of the SR has been greatly improved with powerful capabilities of the deep learning-based methods.
-As a pioneer work, \citet{srcnn2014} propose a deep learning-based model SRCNN that works much better than the traditional algorithms.
-However, SRCNN requires large computation resources compared to its depth, since the model takes upsampled images as input.
-On the other hand, FSRCNN~\cite{fsrcnn2016} and ESPCN~\cite{espcn2016} take LR images as inputs and upsample the output at the end of the network.
+The performance of the SR has been greatly improved with the powerful capabilities of the deep learning-based methods.
+As a pioneer work, Dong et al.,~\cite{srcnn2014} propose a deep learning-based model, SRCNN, that surpasses the traditional approaches.
+However, SRCNN requires large computation resources compared to its depth, since the model takes upsampled images as an input.
+On the other hand, ESPCN~\cite{espcn2016} takes an LR image as an input, after which it upsamples the image at the end of the network.
 This strategy reduces the computation substantially compared to the \textit{early-upsample} scheme.
-However, the performance could be degraded since most of the recovering processes are done in the LR space.
-Another issue is that it is tricky to apply the multi-scale training technique~\cite{vdsr2016} because of the resolution-mismatch problem between the input images across the different scale factors.

-An additional shortcoming of the aforementioned methods is that they only use a few convolutional layers because of training instability.
-To tackle this issue, VDSR~\cite{vdsr2016} introduces global residual learning and shows significant improvement over the previous methods by using 20 convolutional layers.
-The global residual learning maps the LR image $\textbf{x}$ to its residual image $\textbf{r}$.
-Then, it produces the SR image $\textbf{y}$ by adding the residual back into the original, \textit{i.e.}, $\mathbf{y = x + r}$.
-This paradigm facilitates training a deep model with fast and stable convergence.
-Another approach is progressive upsampling~\cite{lapsrn2017,wang2018fully,ahn2018image}, which upsamples the intermediary features periodically to restore the image details gradually.
-By doing so, those methods effectively perform SR on extremely low-resolution cases compared to the one-stage upsampling manner.
+A shortcoming of the aforementioned methods is that they only use a few convolutional layers because of training instability.
+To tackle this issue, VDSR~\cite{vdsr2016} introduces global residual learning and shows significant improvement over the previous methods by stacking more layers.
+The global residual learning maps the LR image $\mathbf{x}$ to its residual image $\mathbf{r}$.
+Then, it produces the SR image $\mathbf{\tilde{y}}$ by adding the residual back to the original, \textit{i.e.,}, $\mathbf{\tilde{y} = x + r}$.
+The ESCN~\cite{wang2017ensemble} uses an ensemble technique to overcome the training instability and to increase the representation power.
+All the methods mentioned directly super-resolve to the desired spatial resolution, resulting in unsatisfying quality when the input is severely downsampled.
+To tackle this issue, recent studies use a progressive upsampling~\cite{wang2018fully,ahn2018image}, which upsamples the intermediary features periodically to restore the image gradually.